ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 If the target process does not exist in the sub-window, you can try to enter into administrator mode of API Monitor application or to launch 32 or 64 version of API Monitor.

-Some fullscreen windows have an empty title text.
-You cannot to select a window by title text in case it is empty.
-The alternative solution is to select a window by its class.
+Some fullscreen windows have empty titles.
+You cannot select a window by title text in case if it is empty.
+Another way to do this is to select a window by its class.
 But API Monitor does not provide information about a class of the window.

 This is a [`GetWindowTitle.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/GetWindowTitle.au3) script that shows you a message with title text and class of currently active window:
 ```AutoIt